 - Opportunities and support to study abroad.

-Upon completion of MATH 3790, the students planning to graduate with honors must submit by email the Page 1 of the Application for Admission to Candidacy, along with a Thesis Proposal and Layperson Summary.
+Upon completion of MATH 3790, the students planning to graduate with honors must submit Page 1 of the Application for Admission to Candidacy, along with a Thesis Proposal and Layperson Summary.
 This process requires review of the proposal by the thesis advisor.

 If you have questions, please contact the Mathematics Honors Director: Dr. Adriana Ocejo (firstname.lastname@example.org).